What is Nordic Walking?

 Nordic Walking combines the simplicity of walking with core and upper body conditioning similar to Nordic skiing.
 This gives you a full body workout, which means that you can:

-- burn up to 46%, generally around 20% more calories compared to walking without poles – increases maximum oxygen uptake and caloric expenditure
+- Burn around 20% more calories compared to walking without poles.

-- release tension in the neck and shoulders
+- Release tension in your neck and shoulders.

 - Improve your posture and gait.